buzzm/WebF/README.md

 The only `type` currently supported is `simple`.
 In the future, "type":"json-schema" might be used to provide very comprehensive and detailed help on arguments.

+`allowUnknownArgs` defaults False.
+Unless set to True, extra/unknown args are caught and the error code 400 will be returned.
+This is very useful for catching misspellings of optional args and in general providing a more locked-down interface.

 argType is a string, one of the following:
 ```